 Goodman & Nekvasil P.A., May Recover Investor Losses - Kim Dee Isaacson (Kim Isaacson) Fired by Ameriprise Financial Services, Inc. and Barred from Securities Industry

-According to FINRA’s records, Kim Isaacson was terminated by Morgan Stanley, a prior employer, on February 6, 2014.
+According to FINRA’s records, Kim Isaacson resigned from Morgan Stanley, a prior employer, on February 6, 2014.
 Morgan Stanley Wealth Management reported to FINRA that Kim Isaacson was accused of allegations that Kim Isaacson verbally provided a client inaccurate information about the client’s account performance.

 Prior to Kim Isaacson’s firing by Ameriprise Financial Services, Inc. FINRA investigated Kim Isaacson and brought a disciplinary action against Kim Isaacson.
 Kim Isaacson was barred from the securities and investment banking industry by the Financial Industry Regulatory Authority (FINRA) on July 25, 2017.
 FINRA reports that Kim Isaacson consented to the sanction and to the entry of findings that during telephone calls with a customer, Kim Isaacson intentionally and repeatedly provided the customer with false information about the actual value of the customer’s firm accounts.
 The findings stated that Kim Isaacson knew the customer relied upon Kim Isaacson for accurate account information and, because of Kim Isaacson’s misrepresentations and omissions, by January 2014, the customer believed his firm accounts held $3.1 million more than their actual value.
 According to FINRA, Kim Isaacson also intentionally told the customer that Kim Isaacson sold the shares of a security and long-term bonds he had purchased in the customer’s accounts when, in fact, Kim Issacson did not do so.
 According to FINRA, Kim Isaacson knew that Kim Isaacson’s representations to the customer about Kim Isaacson’s daily account values and trading activities were false and misleading.